Our Chief Counsel's Take On What Sets Us Apart From Other Business Lawyers

 We look forward to seeing you and caring for your business soon!

 P.S. - if you think this all sounds like it's going to be expensive, well, you are right and you're wrong.
-I can guarantee you that if you qualify to meet with a Family Startup Lawyer™, that your overall fees will be substantially less costly than it would be for your family, partner or clients if you or a key partner or client died without handling these matters or if your business gets in a jam without these things being taken care of.
+I can guarantee you that if you qualify to meet with a Personal Family Lawyer®, that your overall fees will be substantially less costly than it would be for your family, partner or clients if you or a key partner or client died without handling these matters or if your business gets in a jam without these things being taken care of.

 And, I've never had a single business owner who believed in this kind of planning and wanted to put it in place for their business leave my office because they couldn't afford it.
 We've made creative financing available to our clients because we know that this planning is the foundation for a business of success!